magento/devdocs/guides/v2.2/cloud/welcome/discover-workflow.md

 To learn more, see [Deploy your store]({{page.baseurl}}cloud/live/stage-prod-live.html).

 ### Push to Master / Production {#pro}
-When you push to the `master` branch, you are pushing to Production.
+When ready to start launching or to push iterations of code live, push to Production.
 Treat configuration and testing of Production much as your Staging environment.
 The important difference in this environment is using live credentials.
 The moment you go live and launch, customers must be able to complete purchases and administrators should be able to manage your live store.

 To learn more, see [Deploy your store]({{page.baseurl}}cloud/live/stage-prod-live.html).